anicolaides/anicolaides/README.md

   - Focused on software engineering
   - Committed to self-directed learning

-### Current Interests 🧬
-- Genomics and Computational Biology
-  - Studying DNA as an information system
-  - Exploring bioinformatics
-  - Investigating intersection of technology and biology

 ### Inspirations 💭
 Shaped by tech visionaries including:
 - Steve Jobs: Innovation and design thinking